anum124/Malik-portfolio/final_project_AnumMalik2.md

 **Q.4: What, according to you, is the most informative section of the presentation?**

-*A.4: The first W.H.O data point around Pakistan's PM 2.5 versus what is considered is considered healthy and the causes of the air-pollution is quite informative in my opinion.*
+*A.4: The first W.H.O data point around Pakistan's PM 2.5 versus what is considered healthy and the causes of the air-pollution is quite informative in my opinion.*

 **Q.5: Are there element(s) that you think are missing or wish were included?**